ernscht/nitro-project-scss/project/docs/nitro.md

 `?pageTitle=Testpage` will overwrite the the data for the handlebars expression `{{pageTitle}}`

-It's also possilbe to use dot notation for object data:
+It's also possible to use dot notation for object data:

 `?page.title=Testpage` will overwrite the value for `{{page.title}}`